michaeluno/externals/readme.txt

 - Released.

 = 0.3.14 =
+- Fixed a bug in the `feed` external type that the `count` option counted removed items.
 - Added the `source_feed` feed item element that stores the subject RSS URL.
 - Updated the template screen-shots.